ganeshkbhat/jsextenders/README.md

 # extenders
-Array, Object, Decorator Utils like Python and more for Node.js
+Node module for Array, Object, String, Decorator Utils like Python and more for Node.js

 ### IN DEVELOPMENT - DO NOT INSTALL